abdulisik/shattered-pixel-dungeon/docs/recommended-changes.md

 To simply disable news entirely, comment out the line `add(btnNews);` in [TitleScene.java](/core/src/main/java/com/shatteredpixel/shatteredpixeldungeon/scenes/TitleScene.java).

-You can also point the news checker to a different feed by modifing the URLs in [ShatteredNews.java](/services/news/shatteredNews/src/main/java/com/shatteredpixel/shatteredpixeldungeon/services/news/ShatteredNews.java).
+You can also point the news checker to a different feed by modifying the URLs in [ShatteredNews.java](/services/news/shatteredNews/src/main/java/com/shatteredpixel/shatteredpixeldungeon/services/news/ShatteredNews.java).
 Note that the current logic expects an atom feed and is slightly customized to ShatteredPixel.com, but the logic can be modified to work with other xml feed types.

 More advanced modders can also write their own news checker services and use those.